jasongaylord/JasonGaylord.com/_posts/2007/04/2007-04-05-dotnetslackers-has-xbox-360-giveaway.md

 bitly: https://jasong.us/3cPGJvu
 ---

 Repost from DotNetSlackers and .NET Valley : "DotNetSlackers is proud to present its authors with the chance to win 1 of 3 Xbox 360 Core Systems (worth 299$).
-Simply write an article for DotNetSlackers, following our Submission Guidelines, and you’ll...
+Simply write an article for DotNetSlackers, following our Submission Guidelines, and you'll...

 {% include warning-notice.html %}
 Unfortunately, the complete post has not been captured so only a fragment is present.